 Cruz-Soto is serving as lead administrator on the diverse learning environments survey (DLE), for all sophomores and juniors at Colgate University.
 The DLE is a module that captures student perceptions regarding the institutional climate, campus practices as experienced with faculty, staff, and peers, and student learning outcomes.
 Their experiences are at the center of the survey and the instrument is based on studies of diverse student bodies and the complexity of issues that range from student mobility to intergroup relations.
 This survey was created by Dr. Sylvia Hurtado, director of the higher education research institute and professor at UCLA’s graduate school of education and information studies.

-Cruz-Soto chose to pursue a degree in higher education because he loves working with youth and impacting the lives of young people.
-Born in an inner-city, Dean Cruz-Soto has benefited greatly from pre-college programs that pushed him towards higher education.
+Cruz-Soto chose to pursue a degree in higher education because he is passionate about working with youth and impacting the lives of young people.
+Born in an inner-city, (Camden, New Jersey) from a poor socioeconomic background, Cruz-Soto has benefited greatly from pre-college programs that pushed him towards higher education.

 As a national spokesperson (1989-1996) for the Drug Enforcement Agency (DEA), he led a drug free schools campaign in Camden, New Jersey for over 7 years, known as Network #3.
 As a student ambassador, he spoke with thousands of youth nation wide along side the Attorney General of the United States Janet Reno, about the harmful effects of drugs and alcohol abuse.